 4. Weigh or measure out the flour and cornflour (cornstarch) into a bowl with a sieve placed on top first.
 Then mix together.

 5. Put the eggs and sugar into a large mixing bowl and whisk till creamy, thick & paler in colour.
 (See Photo 2 above).
 Note the volume will have increased too.
 You can do this with a hand/stand mixer and the way to tell if it’s ready, is to see if it leaves a trail when you drop some of the batter from the whisk attachment onto the batter in the bowl.
 It’s ready if the dropped batter does not immediately disappear.
 See photo 2 (right pic) for what this means.
 This took me 2.5 mins at high speed.

-	Watch my video below on doing the ribbon or trail test, or read more about it by clicking here.
+Watch my video below on doing the ribbon or trail test, or read more about the Ribbon Stage & Trail Test In Baking.
 You can also click on the option at the bottom of the video, to view directly on YouTube in full screen.